natedawg92/CatalogImagesClean/readme.md

 802 Images in Filesystem
 0 Missing Images
 749 Unused Images
+78 Duplicate Images

 ```

-for more detailed information add `-v` to the command and this will print out a list of unused and/or missing images where there is any.
+for more detailed information add `-v` to the command and this will print out detailed information specific for each type.
-in the case of missing images the verbose flag will print a list of files and how many times that file appears in the gallery records.
+- in the case of missing images the verbose flag will print a list of files and how many times that file appears in the gallery records.
+- in the case of unused images this will print out a list of images that are present in the filesystem but not in the database
+- in the case of duplicated date, this will print a list of images and what they are a duplicate of

 **Clean Command**